 In November 2017, Danielle released her new single "Come" and is already preparing for the next project.
 She is traveling the country with her music, speaking and leading worship at churches as well as performing at festivals, conferences and retreats.
 Her testimony and songs can be heard on stations such as Guadalupe Radio, Rome Reports, Catholic Playlist, Catching Foxes, etc. She lives in Missouri City, Texas, just outside of Houston with her husband Chris and their three boys, who have all played a major roll in her success and continued passion for the Church

-Susan O’Neill serves as Eastern Program Coordinator for Sidewalk Advocates for Life where she advises locations in the eastern half of the country.
-Prior to joining the SAFL National Team two years ago, she was the local Program Director for SAFL-Richmond, VA.
-Susan graduated from Virginia Wesleyan University with a degree in Communications and minor in Psychology.
-Susan, her husband, and three children live on a peanut farm in Virginia.
-In her spare time, she can be found hiding alone, enjoying an Investigation Discovery mystery, and relishing in the solitude that INFJ’s require to recharge.
+Susan O’Neill serves as National Program Coordinator for Sidewalk Advocates for Life where she strategically advises sidewalk advocacy locations across the United States and beyond.
+Prior to joining the SAFL National Team, Susan served as Program Director for SAFL-Richmond.
+She graduated from Virginia Wesleyan University with a degree in Communications and minor in Psychology.
+Susan, her husband, Tim, and three young children live on a peanut farm in Virginia.
+In her spare time, when not hanging out with family, she can be found enjoying an ID murder mystery, reading, or relishing in the solitude that INFJ’s require to recharge.